-- cost/your budget
+- Cost/your budget

-Size of Garage Workbench
+Size of Space for Garage Workbench

 When it comes to the size of your garage workbench measure the exact dimensions of your allowable space.
 This factor alone determines your build size regardless or your dreams of a huge workbench.
 When it comes to a smaller space think about whether you want a workbench that is wall mounted, hinge mounted, mobile or fixed.
 If you find a style of workbench you like make it with your own custom dimensions…the beauty of DIY.